There are beliefs. And then there are strange beliefs.

-Joseph Smith said that he asked God to show him a church to join and God’s answer was that their creeds were all corrupted, so he should start his own.
+Joseph Smith said that he asked God to show him a church to join and God’s answer was that the creeds of the Christian Denominations were all corrupted, so he should start his own.

 While I was able to locate the quote from the good folks at Fair Latter Day Saints, I wasn’t able to find out which specific creeds God told Joseph Smith were corrupted.

 And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.
 Matthew 16:18